qgis/QGIS-Documentation/source/docs/user_manual/preamble/help_and_support.rst

 qgis-commit
 -----------

-Each time a commit is made to the QGIS code repository an email is posted to this list.
+Each time a commit is made to the |qg| code repository an email is posted to this list.
 If you want to be up to date with every change to the current code base, you can subscribe to this list at: http://lists.osgeo.org/mailman/listinfo/qgis-commit